 The Clean Energy Council provides a fact sheet on wind farms and land values.

-Ms Hughes seems only to have considered evidence from two land valuers, 'Raab and Raab'.
-She seems not to have considered any of the highly-credible studies listed on this page.
+Ms Hughes seems only to have considered evidence from two land valuers,

 |CleanTechnica summarised statistically reliable and some other studies in various countries.
 By far the majority of the reliable studies showed no negative impact on the values of properties near wind farms.|